confluentinc/ksql/docs/quickstart/quickstart-docker.md

 ## Produce more topic data

-The docker-compose file automatically runs a data generator that continuously produces data to two Kafka topics `pageviews` and `users`.
+The Compose file automatically runs a data generator that continuously produces data to two Kafka topics `pageviews` and `users`.
 No further action is required if you want to use just the data available.
 You can return to the [main KSQL quick start](README.md#create-a-stream-and-table) to start querying the data in these two topics.

 However, if you want to produce additional data, you can use any of the following methods.